MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

     DeploymentDebugLogLevel :
     ```

-Note that if you're planning on fully automating this process, you simply need to edit the Resource Manager template to not prompt for the values in Step 5.
+If you're planning on fully automating this process, you simply need to edit the Resource Manager template to not prompt for the values in Step 5.

 ## Resource Manager template options for Resource Health alerts

 You can use this base template as a starting point for creating Resource Health alerts.
-This template works as written, and will sign you up to receive alerts for all newly activated resource health events across all resources in a subscription.
+This template works as written and signs you up to receive alerts for all newly activated resource health events across all resources in a subscription.

 > [!NOTE]
 > At the bottom of this article we have also included a more complex alert template which should increase the signal to noise ratio for Resource Health alerts as compared to this template.